Part of being a Hero

 - In Treasure Planet, Jim goes to help Bones after he crashlands.

-- Parodied in a sketch on That Mitchell and Webb Look, which reenacted Jesus teaching of the parable to his disciples.
+- Deconstructed in a sketch on That Mitchell and Webb Look, which reenacted Jesus teaching of the parable to his disciples.
 One of them interrupts to rail against the implications of Positive Discrimination — of course a Samaritan stopped to help, they're perfectly lovely people, they'd give you the shirts off their backs.
 Why would you automatically assume that someone from Samaria would walk straight past a man in need?

 - Edith Keeler from the classic Star Trek: The Original Series episode "City on the Edge of Forever" embodies this trope perfectly.
 She runs a soup kitchen for the homeless and downtrodden in Depression-era New York and truly believes in the inherent goodness of man.
 So of course, she's fated to die.

 - In the Doctor Who serial Frontios, the Doctor is trying to obey the rules about non-intervention when he sees there are wounded.

-- Two words: Red Cross.
+- Three words: The Red Cross.
 If you put your field hospital or even field medics under the protection of the Red Cross sign, you are obliged to do so.

-- During the North African Campaign field hospitals on both sides would treat wounded without distinction by uniform.
+- During World War II's North African Campaign, field hospitals on both sides would treat wounded without distinction by uniform.

 - It's also standard now-most Western militaries will treat enemy wounded.

 - Many countries try to encourage this behavior by implementing Good Samaritan Laws.
 In the United States and Canada, civilians helping people in need are protected from liability if they acted rationally and with good intentions, while in Europe it is a crime to ignore a person in danger.